alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 We need to:
 - spin up a private registry for images and push our images (or push them to someone else's),
 - pass our token into K3s using secrets, and
 - add a Kubernetes service manifest for nginx-hugo.
-Kompose did not have sufficient info to tell that cloudflared needed to connect to nginx-hugo.
+Kompose did not have sufficient info to tell that cloudflared needed to connect to nginx-hugo and as a result there is no service manifest to enable this.

-### Create and Populate Private Registry
+### Create and Populate Private Image Registry
 We are creating the registry using K3s.
-It would be easier in Docker, and Docker may well be the better tool for the task, but that won't help us learn K3s.
+This is not the easiest way to create a registry.
+To spin one up using Docker for a single host would require one command.

 First we will create a subdirectory called deploy for housing our K3s manifests.
 ```bash
 mkdir deploy